floragunncom/search-guard-docs/_content/_docs_signals/rest_api_watch_put.md

 The watch was not encoded as JSON document.
 Watches need to be sent using the media type application/json.

-## Multi Tenancy

-The watch REST API is tenant-aware.
-Each Signals tenant has its own separate set of watches.
-The HTTP request header `sg_tenant` can be used to specify the tenant to be used.
-If the header is absent, the default tenant is used.

 ## Permissions